-- Pain and/or tightness on the bottom of the foot
+- Tightness and/or pain on the bottom of the foot

 - Pain that is worse in the morning or after being in one position for a long period of time

-- Pain that slowly decreases with activity initially and then increases again when activity continues throughout the day
+- An initial slow decrease in pain with activity followed by increases in pain when activity continues throughout the day

 - Pain when lifting the big toe up

 What Are Some Common Causes?